-A budding society of audiophiles are making a name for themselves here at University of Wisconsin–Stout through the Music Production Club.
+A budding society of audiophiles is making a name for themselves here at University of Wisconsin–Stout with the Music Production Club.
 According to Brandon Berg, club president, the club is a “place for people who either want to learn music or already write music to get together and grow as musicians.”

 Founded in 2015 by Andrew Heldstab and a group of like-minded individuals, the group is always striving to get new people involved.
-Community Advisor Heldstab said, “Menomonie is small, it’s nice getting fresh faces each year that are interested in music and looking for more resources.
+Now the Community Advisor, Heldstab said, “Menomonie is small, it’s nice getting fresh faces each year that are interested in music and looking for more resources.
 It’s also nice when you reach out to people and are able to say that you’re with [the] university.”

 The club’s friendly environment helps introduce beginners to beat-making software, and coaches them through the process of music production.
 “The hard part,” says Berg, “is getting a four-bar riff from being in your head to a four-minute actual song that’s finished and ready to be played.”